Excellence in women's health

 This award focuses on improving the health response to family violence for patients and their families via systemic change including processes and systems in health care services, creating awareness of family violence, building skills in sensitive inquiry and developing partnerships with specialist family violence providers.

-Minister for Health's Award for improving children's health
+Minister for Health's Award for improving maternal, child and family health

-This award recognises organisations, teams and individuals making extraordinary contributions to improving Victorian children's health and wellbeing outcomes through the fields of prevention and health promotion, health care or research.
+This award recognises organisations, teams and individuals making extraordinary contributions to improving the health and wellbeing of Victoria's parents, babies and children through the fields of prevention and health promotion, health care and research (including listening to the voice of children and young people).

 Minister for Mental Health's Award for excellence in supporting the mental health and well-being of Victorians